rpgayatri/TOLEARN/prototypal-inheritance/README.md

-# Prototyoe inheritance and es6 class
+# Prototyoe inheritance and es6 class and extending class with super